powsybl/powsybl-tutorials/metrix/src/main/README.md

 2. **Install Metrix** : go in the cloned repository, and run the script `./install.sh`.
    When you are asked if you want a full or a metrix installation, select "full".
 When you are asked if you want to add Powsybl-metrix to the path, select "yes".

-## Network presentation
+## 1- Network presentation

-The network used for this lab consists of 6 stations, all connected by two parallel lines with the same electrotechnical characteristics (same resistances and same reactances for each line), as well as two HVDC and a TD.
+The network used for this lab consists of 6 stations, all connected by two parallel lines with the same electrotechnical characteristics (same resistance and same reactance for each line), as well as two HVDC and a TD.
 It also features 4 groups and three loads.\
 ![image](images/reseau_6_noeuds_ss_HDVC.png)

 The network is described in an "iidm" format (which is the native Powsybl network representation format).
 It can be found in the folder `src/main/resources/3A/data/reseau_6noeuds.xiidm`.

-in this TP,each node and line's name refers to cardinal points:
+in this TP,each station and line's name refers to cardinal points:
 - NO: North West
 - N: North
 - NE: North East